-Also known as graduating "with distinction", this designation is awarded according to a specific set of guidelines as interpreted by the Committee on Academic Policy in consultation with the Registrar.
-See page 38.
+Also known as graduating "with distinction," this designation is awarded according to a specific set of guidelines as interpreted by the Committee on Academic Policy in consultation with the Registrar.
+See section 2.2.24 Graduation on page 38.

 Awarded after completion of an honours program (see below).
-An honours degree usually requires 20 units of credit.
+An honours degree usually requires 20 units.